Definition and Usage

 - PHP gettype() Function – Get the Data Type of a Variable as a String

-- PHP is_bool() Function – Checking the Boolean Type of a Variable
+- PHP is_bool() Function – Checking Whether a Value Is a Boolean

-- PHP is_int() Function – Checking the Integer Type of a Variable
+- PHP is_object() Function – Checking Whether a Value Is an Object

-- PHP is_string() Function – Checking the String Type of a Variable
+- PHP is_null() Function – Checking Whether a Value Is NULL

 - PHP isset() and empty() Functions – Concepts, Usage, and Key Differences